lavychen/mediaserver/README.md

 - `DTMF_MODE` - DTMF mode.
 Defaults to `auto_info`
 - `ENABLE_TEST_ACCOUNT` -  Configures the account `1001@test` with password `1234`.
 Defaults to `false`

-> The extension to test the AGI endpoint is 1002.
+> The test extension is `17853178070`.
 Using ENABLE_TEST_ACCOUNT is not recommended in production.

 ## Exposed ports